SFCDMA COMMUNITY FUND

 Every month, starting in March 2021, SFCDMA will announce 4 associations who, having submitted their plans and having met the established criteria, will be recipients of the SFCDMA Community Fund.

-As we roll out these funds throughout 2021 and beyond, we will update our membership and the wider public with news of the various neighborhood projects as they begin to take shape all across the city.
+As we continue to roll out these funds throughout 2022, we will update our membership and the wider public with news of the various neighborhood projects as they begin to take shape all across the city.

 SFCDMA COMMUNITY FUND PROGRAMS